GDPR Related National Laws & Modifications

 A few data subject rights were restricted in Germany’s Federal Data Protection Act, including:

 Right of access: If an employee’s personal data is only stored to comply with statutory retention provisions, or for the purposes of data backup or monitoring, the access right doesn’t apply.
 The right also doesn’t apply in cases where giving access to the employee or individual would reveal confidential data (including private information on third parties or trade secrets).
 When access requests are refused, the reasons behind the refusal should be documented.
+Some higher labour courts have a broad understanding of “request for a copy of personal data” under Art.
+15 (3) GDPR and have granted copies of records generously (including internal investigation reports).

 Right to erasure: The controller (i.e., the employer) is exempted from its obligation to erase personal data where erasure is, in case of non-automatic data processing, impossible, or only possible with disproportionately high effort and the data subject has a minor interest for erasure.